dwweiss/grayboxes/doc/installation/windowsinstallation.md

-### Installation of downloaed python packages on windows
+### Installation of downloaded python packages on windows

 <!-- Version: 2018-06-21 DWW -->